brstrutt/planning_knock_out_whist/README.md

 - deploy it to digital ocean

 To run the release build locally, run `docker run -p 8080:8080 ghcr.io/brstrutt/planning_knock_out_whist:latest`.
 Then you can visit `localhost:8080` in the browser to access the frontend.

+## Todo:

+(just some tasks I should do.
+These probably belong on some kind of kanban board but I'm gonna put them here instead because it's easier)

+- [ ] Add clearer "Join the room" screen when a user first loads the website
+- [ ] Make the backend regularly clear out old sessions
+- [ ] Let users change their own name
+- [ ] Figure out how to stop sending the session uuid in the sessions list
+- [ ] think more about the API structure.
+It is currently shit.